India U20 women's coach Alexandersson eyes victorious ending to Uzbekistan tour

 The rescheduling meant that the teams will have a day less for rest and recovery before the second game, but that's not much of a bother for Alexandersson.
 He now hopes to see better fluidity in attack, better duels and overall, a consistent performance from the beginning until the end to wrap up the tour with a win.

 "We have to be more ready from the start.
 I want our back four to be more aggressive.
 I want all players to be even more involved in attacking actions.
 We need to be tougher in duels, both offensive and defensive ones.
-Finally, we need to finish our chances better,' Alexandersson said.
+Finally, we need to finish our chances better."

 Judging the competitiveness after the first game, Alexandersson felt that the two friendlies form good preparation for the AFC U20 Women's Asian Cup Qualifiers, where India will take on the likes of Myanmar, Indonesia and Turkmenistan in Yangon.